oduyemi/oduyemi/README.md

 ---

 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Front Engineer, or Backend Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing yhermii@gmail.com.